FlowFuse/website/src/blog/2024/01/flowfuse-release-2-0.md

     - releases
 ---

 Following the release of FlowFuse 1.0 end of 2022, we're excited to release FlowFuse 2.0, marking a significant step in managing Node-RED remote instances, which we call Devices.
+FlowFuse already was the best place to operate Node-RED at scale in the cloud or on-premise, now it's able to manage Node-RED where ever it's run.

 <!--more-->

 Many organizations position Node-RED instances on remote servers like edge or industrial devices.
 This way they can meet network requirement, interact with analog protocols, and overcome other infrastructure requirements.
 Management of remote instances is crucial for the overall success of closing the gap between IT and OT.
 A key enhancement was the introduction of Device Groups (from version 1.15) and the new feature to assign target snapshots.
 This allows for direct and streamlined management of Node-RED Device fleets, setting the stage for future advancements in device management capabilities.